briis/affalddk/README.md

 ## CREDITS

-@TermeHansen is now a new Co-Developer on this Integration, and has done a fantastic job to get support for Municipalities that use *Perfect Waste* and *AffaldsPortalen* plus he has rewritten the underlying ``pyaffalddk`library, to make it easier to maintain going forward.
+@TermeHansen is now a new Co-Developer on this Integration, and has done a fantastic job to get support for Municipalities that use *Perfect Waste* and *AffaldsPortal* plus he has rewritten the underlying ``pyaffalddk`library, to make it easier to maintain going forward.

 ## INSTALLATION